th2-net/th2-docs/content/versions/1-7/getting-started/install-th2/2-infra-schema.md

 <notice info >

 th2 synchronizes with the published **th2-infra-schema** using SSH.
-In the next steps, you will be given instructions on how to provide the link to this repository in a separate th2 configuration.
+In the next steps, there are instructions on how to provide the link to this repository in a separate th2 configuration.

 </notice >